 As stated above, engagement and performance are inextricably linked.
 That being said, your employee engagement software should do much more than help you survey your employees.

 With the right set of tools, you can boost work performance and success across the board.
 Software that helps you connect the dots between your engagement and performance data will take your organization to new heights.

 Your engagement survey shouldn’t be the only initiative you use to understand and drive employee engagement.
 Find software that helps listen to and support employees all year round.
 Your software should help you:

 Capture employee voices

 Your employee listening strategy should be continuous.
 You should be capturing a variety of employee voices in a variety of ways.
-Find a software that allows you to collect, act on, and respond to employee feedback with engagement, pulse and lifecycle surveys.
+Find software that allows you to collect, act on, and respond to employee feedback with engagement, pulse, and lifecycle surveys.

 Recognize employee success

 Acknowledging your employees for their contributions can drive engagement and performance.
-Share in their success by selecting a vendor who provides an online recognition tool.
+Share their success by selecting a vendor that provides an online recognition tool.

 Set and track employee, team, and organizational goals

 Employees need clarity and purpose to be fully engaged and successful.
 Your employee engagement software should help teams set, track, and discuss goals.
 It should showcase and encourage alignment among individual, team, and organizational goals.